Nikhilpra17/Nikhilpra17/README.md

 - 🌱 I’m currently learning **AWS, Kubernetes, Redux**

-- 👯 I’m looking to collaborate on **Open-Source projects and Full time role as a Software Engineer**
+- 👯 I’m looking to collaborate on **Open-Source projects and Full-time role as a Software Engineer**

 - 👨‍💻 All of my projects are available at [https://github.com/Nikhilpra17](https://github.com/Nikhilpra17)